viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 8 kHz is very well below the 94.6 kHz cutoff frequency of the AAF, so we see only a very minor impact of the filter on the output signal.
 There is very slight attenuation and a small phase shift (i.e., delay of the output signal as compared to the input).

-The next figure shows an example of what the 65.9 ksps digitization of the 8 kHz signal may look like.
+The next figure shows an example of what the 65.9 ksps digitization of the 8 kHz signal may look like (i.e., digitization with the sample period equal to the circuit's settling time).

 <img src="pictures\Cora_Z7_sine_signal_reading_simulation.png">